 As part of a village scene, this can double up as a school.
 It’s a very versatile design.
 Of course, you can sell whatever you make from the template (just not the template!) and I wish you happy sales if that’s your intention.

 I’m putting this up for €10 euro.
 It’s easier to construct than it might look, nothing really fiddly but am always here to help out if need’s be.

 It’s being sold in SVG format (two files, one for the roof and frames and another for the main body parts) so you’ll need an electronic cutter like a Cameo, Silhouette, Craft Robo, Black Cat or Silver Bullet, etc. If you prefer a different format, let me know and I’ll save to a different file type and get it to you.
 I create everything in Illustrator but have other software I can import to and change file type.
 The file will be sent to the Paypal e-mail address linked to the Paypal account holder unless directed otherwise.
 I will send it within 24 hours of payment being received by Paypal.

-I don’t say too much about any of us though as I like to retain some privacy.
-I know you’re a good soul but the internet has its share of trolls, hackers and down right nasties that make sharing too much information dangerous.
+I don’t say too much about any of us though (Mr T, our two great boys, all grown up now and doing really well) as I like to retain some privacy.
+I know you’re a good soul but the internet has its share of trolls, hackers and down right nasty knickers that make sharing too much information dangerous.

 Note to Customers